Anorexia Nervosa Overview

 Bulimia nervosa is another eating disorder that involves a preoccupation with food and body image.
 However, characteristics of people with bulimia tend to be that they are of normal weight, binge eat within a discrete period of time, and have trouble controlling the urge to binge.
 They then try to compensate for (undo) the binge in an unhealthy way, by practices such as self-induced vomiting, misuse of medications, fasting, or exercising excessively.

 As opposed to anorexia, binge eating disorder involves recurring episodes of eating unusually large amounts of food, along with a sense of feeling out of control at least weekly over three or more months.
-It also involves strong feelings of embarrassment and guilt.
-Binge eating disorder is much less common than pure overeating and is usually associated with many more physical and mental health effects.
+It may also involve strong feelings of embarrassment and guilt.
+Binge eating disorder is much less common than pure overeating and is usually associated with many more physical and mental-health effects.